harryahlas/hrsample/README.md

 This is an evolving database.
 Expect that data will change with time.

-Refer to https://github.com/harryahlas/sample-hr-database to see how this was built.
+Refer to https://github.com/harryahlas/sample-hr-database to see summary data graphics as well as information about how this data was created.

 Refer to http://harry.ahlas.com/ for exercises related to this package.